adyen-examples/adyen-testing-suite/README.md

 Run the adyen-testing-suite in a Docker container which connects to the localhost application.

-Note: the localhost application will resolve to `http://docker:8080` from inside the Docker container
+Note: the localhost application will resolve to `http://docker:8080` from inside the Docker container.

 ### Pre-requisites